 Introduction.
 Our business is organized into three operating segments based on our service offerings: ACMI, Charter and Dry Leasing.
 All segments are directly or indirectly engaged in the business of air transportation services but have different commercial and economic characteristics.
 Each operating segment is separately reviewed by our chief operating decision maker to assess operating results and make resource allocation decisions.
-Additional information regarding our reportable segments can be found in Note 14 to our consolidated financial statements included in Item 8 of Part II of this Report (the "Financial Statements").
+Additional information regarding our reportable segments can be found in Note 12 to the Financial Statements.